nbolton/synergy-vintage/README.md

 introduction of the Qt GUI circa 2009.
 The last recorded version of the Qt GUI is [1.3.5](https://github.com/symless/synergy-core/releases/tag/1.3.5).
-Tast recorded version of Synergy without Qt is [1.3.1](https://github.com/nbolton/synergy-vintage/releases/tag/1.3.1), and this is what Synergy Vintage is based on.
+The last recorded version of Synergy without Qt is [1.3.1](https://github.com/nbolton/synergy-vintage/releases/tag/1.3.1), and this is what Synergy Vintage is based on.